- 1Successful in producing a desired or intended result: effective solutions to environmental problemsMore example sentences

 - The genre of the sports spectacle is particularly effective in producing such narratives.

-- 1.1(Of a law, rule, or policy) operative: the regulation will be effective from JanuaryMore example sentences
+- 1.1(Especially of a law or policy) operative: the agreements will be effective from NovemberMore example sentences

 - The law is effective today and about 100,000 Ohioans are expected to apply for permits in the next six months.

 - The Act will then receive Royal Assent and become effective law three months later - hunting could be banned by early 2005.

 - The new rate increase was to be effective from Jan.1, meaning phone bills for January were set to be based on the new higher rate.

 - 2 [attributive] Fulfilling a specified function in fact, though not formally acknowledged as such: the region did not come under effective Dutch control until 1904More example sentences